Notification

 When Spam protection is on, Google temporarily stores the phone numbers of received and sent messages for numbers that aren't in your contacts.
 This helps Google identify spammers.

-This data is not linked to you or to identifiers like your name or phone number, which means Google doesn’t know who you’re messaging.
+This data is not linked to you or to identifiers such as your name or phone number, which means Google doesn’t know who you’re messaging.
 Your message content is not seen or stored by Google as part of this feature.
 Learn more about reporting spam or blocking a number.

 You’re in control

 Spam protection is turned on automatically, and you’ll be notified when this happens.
-You can turn it off anytime in Settings:
+You can turn it off at any time in Settings:

 1. Open the Messages app .